petergridge/irrigation_component_v2/README.md

 * In Lovelace create a 'manual' card and copy the contents of the 'lovelace.yaml' file
 ### Important
 * Make sure that all of the objects you reference i.e. input_boolean, switch etc are defined or you may get errors.
+### Testing
+* When the program is first set up the last_ran attribute is set to today so if you are using the frequency option it won’t run until the next day.
+You can use the developer tools to modify the attribute for testing.
 ## CONFIGURATION

 ### Example configuration.yaml entry